EmirMirzaa/DSA210_Spring_Project/README.md

 Identifying factors that affect surge pricing.

 Machine Learning:
-Predicting trip costs using features like distance, time, and duration.
+Predicting trip costs using features like distance, time, and fuel prices.
-Determining high-demand hours or days based on historical data.
+Determining high-demand hours or patterns based on historical data.

 Reporting:
 Summarizing findings and visualizations in a comprehensive report.